- History of Endometriosis in the late 17th and 18th centuries

 Cullen’s pioneering discoveries included the first description of kidney damage due to endometriosis and the recognition that hysterectomy does not necessarily cure the disease.
-We, at Seckin Endometriosis Center, are also of the firm belief that hysterectomy should only be a last resort.
+We, at Seckin Endometriosis Center, are also of the firm belief that a hysterectomy should only be a last resort.

 Endometriosis in other areas

-The 1930s and 1940s saw the descriptions of endometriosis in the lungs, bowels, colon, rectum, bladder, lymph nodes, cervix, and other places.
+The 1930s and 1940s saw descriptions history of endometriosis in the lungs, bowels, colon, rectum, bladder, lymph nodes, cervix, and other places.

-The discovery of endometriosis in teenagers by Dr. J. Fallon in 1946 prompted the research of the condition in this population.
+The discovery of endometriosis in teenagers by Dr. J. Fallon in 1946 prompted research on the condition in this population.
 This was also the time when animal models of endometriosis were being studied.
 By the end of the 1940s, clinical trials and surveys were in vogue.

 However, societal perceptions of endometriosis were still akin to the previous eras.
 Physicians continued to urge women to have children sooner as by now the potential impact of endometriosis on fertility had become clear.
 In fact, for the most part of the 20th century, endometriosis was misdiagnosed as sexually transmitted pelvic inflammatory disease!
 To make matters worse, pelvic pain was still being linked to mental illness and promiscuity as well.

 Advances in the understanding and treatment of endometriosis

 The period between 1950 and to late 1970 saw great advances in surgical techniques.
 Surgeons were still relying on open abdominal surgeries (laparotomies) and hysterectomies.
 However, microsurgical methods such as laparoscopy started gaining prominence, particularly for diagnosis with notable contributions by Dr. Raoul Palmer in 1955 and Dr. Hans Fragenheim in 1958 in the field of color live laparoscopy.
 However, only a handful of surgeons were successful with early, pre-video laparoscopy, which meant that many surgeries continued to do laparotomies and hysterectomies.

 First laparoscopic hysterectomy